aaditya09750/Agroreach/preview/PREVIEW.md

 # AGROREACH Gallery

-This file contains all preview images of the AGROREACH - Farm To Home Marketplace.
+This markdown file contains all preview images of the AGROREACH - Farm To Home Marketplace.

 ## Preview Images